 - 1. Current Ratio: Current Assets divided by Current Liabilities - 2.
-Unrestricted Days Cash: Unrestricted Cash/365 - 3.
+Unrestricted Days Cash: Unrestricted Cash divided by (Total Expenses minus Depreciation Expenses)/365 - 3.
 Debt Default: Is the school able to meet its debt obligations or covenants? - 4.
 Enrollment Variance: Sufficiency of revenues to fund ongoing operations - 5.
-Debt to Asset Ratio: Total Liabilities/Total Assets
+Debt to Asset Ratio: Total Liabilities less the long term liability for pension obligations /Total Assets

-Part III: Organizational Performance Framework
+Part III: Organizational/Operational Performance Framework

 - 1. Educational Program - a.
 Is the school implementing the material terms of the educational program as defined in the current charter contract? - 2.
 Education Requirements - a.
 Is the school complying with applicable education requirements? - 3.
 Students with Disabilities - a.
 Is the school protecting the rights of students with disabilities? - 4.
-English Learners (EL) Students - a.
+English Learners (EL) - a.
 Is the school protecting the rights of English Learner (EL) students? - 5.
 Financial Reporting and Compliance - a.
 Is the school meeting financial reporting and compliance requirements? - 6.
 Financial Management and Oversight - a.
-Is the school following Generally Accepted Accounting Principles (GAAP) - school received a clean audit from the Auditor of State. - 7.
+Is the school following Generally Accepted Accounting Principles (GAAP) school received a clean audit from the Auditor of State - 7.
 Governance Requirements - a.
-Is the school complying with governance requirements? - 8.
-Management Accountability - a.
+Is the school complying with governance requirements?

+- 8. Management Accountability - a.
 Is the school holding management accountable, if applicable? - 9.
 Reporting Requirements - a.
 Is the school complying with reporting requirements? - 10.
 Students and Employees - a.
-Is the school protecting the rights of all students and employees? - b.
+Is the school protecting the rights of all students? - b.
 Is the school respecting employee rights? - c.
 Is the school complying with health and safety requirements? - d.
 Is the school handling information appropriately? - 11.
 Additional Obligations - a.
-Is the school complying with other obligations?
+Is the school complying with other obligations? - b.
+Did the school use required state approved curriculum in ELA? - c.
+Did the school sufficiently address sponsor recommended actions?